Reni-Yeno-H/To-Do-List-Utility/README.md

 - [x] Allow user to create tasklist or subtask list with color priority and set due date functionality.

 Constraint:
-- [x] Created subtask lists appears under the first subtask list meaning users can't create subtasks under a specific super task besides the first one.
+- [x] Created subtask lists appears under the first super task list meaning users can't create subtasks under a specific super task besides the first one.

 Part A: Core Tasks
 - [x] 1.)
 Create a website using HTML and Bootstrap (use the starter template and include the